META Stock Analysis — Meta Platforms

 Catalyst to Watch

-Watch for updates on Llama AI integration across Meta's ad stack — evidence of improved monetization or user engagement would support the growth multiple.
+Watch for updates on Llama AI integration and ad platform monetization—clear evidence of sustained AI-driven engagement or margin expansion could justify the growth multiple.